 This programme is designed for use by laboratories undertaking PNH diagnosis using flow cytometry and it is not suitable for those who use other detection methods.

 Samples are to be analysed by flow cytometry only.
-Laboratories are requested to report the percentage of PNH erythrocytes (total, type II and type III) and the total clone size as a percentage for both PNH granulocytes and PNH monocytes in each sample.
+Laboratories are requested to report the percentage of PNH erythrocytes (total, type II and type III) and the total clone size as a percentage for both PNH neutrophils and PNH monocytes in each sample.
 Additionally they are asked to record whether a clone is present or absent.
 If a cell population is not routinely tested then this option must be selected.
 Participants are also requested to provide information relating to gating and GPI linked antibodies and should also state their level of sensitivity for the assay for each cell population analysed.

 Two samples are issued per trial and this programme issues samples a minimum of 5 times per annum and a maximum of 6.